June 25, 2016

 VIOLENT SATURDAY (1955)

 Speaking of first-rate, Victor Mature gets top billing.
 An obvious assumption based on his leading roles over the past decade.
-And his supporting cast is strong, including up-and-comers, Lee Marvin and Ernest Borgnine.
+His supporting cast is equally strong, including up-and-comers, Lee Marvin and Ernest Borgnine.
 Along with stalwarts, J. Carrol Naish and Stephen McNally, are Richard Egan, Sylvia Sidney, and Virginia Leith.
 They even managed to work in Brad Dexter as his smarmy self.

-Tommy Noonan has a creepy subplot as the awkward and emotionally challenged bank manager who moonlights as a voyeur of local nurse, Leith.
+Tommy Noonan has a creepy subplot as the awkward and emotionally challenged bank manager who moonlights as a voyeur of a nurse, Leith.
 He peeks into her window at night.
 He follows her around town to get closer to her.
-He nearly faints in one scene at the drugstore as he finds himself in a tight spot exiting, brushing between her and a display rack.
+He nearly faints at the drugstore, finding himself in a tight spot exiting, brushing between her and a display rack.
 It was not meant to be funny in 1955.
 His character is also married which makes one wonder how that is going.
 He is wounded on this violent Saturday and Leith is the nurse monitoring him.
 With a sense of manliness, he confesses his weird behavior to her.
 She does not give it a second thought.
 She is actually flattered.
 What a gal.
 What an era.

 Known for her somewhat wooden acting and with one of the most unfortunate female voices since the silent era, Virginia Leith never made it into the big time.
 She was attractive but it is hard to describe her occasional goofy voice.
 When she keeps her volume low, it disguises the real danger when she smiles and talks.
 Her throat tightens up and all her feminine qualities vanish.
 Her first greeting to Egan in the drugstore is a prime example.
 During this era, one would think the producers would have provided some vocal training.
-That sort of thing is of no issue today with actors and actresses just being "real" people and not associated with any studio demands.
+That training is not used today as actors and actresses are not associated with any studio demands.

-There is a somewhat humorous scene for Marvin, who knew his way around comedy.
-Subtle or not.
+There is a somewhat humorous scene for Marvin.
 It is a great scene that captures his character.
 Sometime after McNally has reviewed the bank robbery plans, Marvin is restless.
 He cannot sleep.
 He does, however, want to talk about all the women who have messed up his life.
 He always went for “skinny broads.”
 Just skin and bones.
 One wife, in particular, was a record holder for getting colds.
 Then he would get a cold.
 Maybe fifty times.
 That is how he got addicted to nasal inhalers.
 She left him for a two-bit undertaker.
 Another character revelation centers on a local boy who accidentally bumps into Marvin, knocking his inhaler to the sidewalk.
 Uh-oh.
 As the boy apologizes and attempts to retrieve the inhaler, Marvin grinds the boy’s hand into the concrete with his shoe.
 He enjoyed it.

 McNally fakes a visit to an Amish farm outside town in which Borgnine is the head of the household.
 Borgnine calls any stranger, “neighbor” and says “thee” and “wouldst thou.”
 It will be the perfect hideout.
 McNally later describes him to his partners as “a religious screwball.”
 McNally is given the customary glass of buttermilk.
 Nothing more refreshing in the desert!
 Set in the fictitious town of Bradenville, the southwest Arizona desert seems an unrealistic location for the Amish, given their expertise and dependence on growing and harvesting crops in fertile soil.
 But it is Borgnine’s magic pitchfork that may explain why the Amish were scripted in.

-Mature's young son could not explain why his friends called his dad a coward---a prime example of attacking someone before knowing the facts.
+Mature's young son could not explain why his friends called his dad a cowarda prime example of attacking someone before knowing the facts.
 Mature was more useful at home in the copper mines during World War II.
-After this recovery of the stolen money, blowing away two criminals with a shotgun, and getting wounded himself, he becomes a hero to his son, who has gained a few new friends.
+After his recovery of the stolen money, blowing away two criminals with a shotgun, and getting wounded himself, he becomes a hero to his son, and he gains a few new friends.

 Note: Perhaps the jury is still out on how deep a pitchfork could be driven into the upper back to kill a person instantly as suggested in this film.
-It would take thee one monumental thrust.
-Passing out would be logical, and with medical attention would seem survivable.
+It would take thee one monumental thrust into the spinal column.
+Based on the effect in the film, passing out would be logical, and with medical attention, it would seem survivable.